Apple Series 6 vs. Watch SE: 4 Must-Know Facts

-- WHY APPLE WATCH SE — It has essential features to keep you connected, active, and healthy.
-SE is 2x faster and has a 30% larger display than Series 3.
-And safety features like fall detection and...
+- SE is 2x faster and has a 30% larger display than Series 3

-- SIMPLY COMPATIBLE — It works seamlessly with your Apple devices and services.
+- Works seamlessly with your Apple devices and services.
 Listen to music with your AirPods.
 Unlock your Mac automatically.
 Find your devices with a tap.
-Pay and send money with...
+Pay and send money with Apple Pay

-- ULTIMATE FITNESS PARTNER — Apple Watch helps you stay active.
-It has advanced sensors that track all the ways you move and measure your favorite workouts.
-And it comes with three months of Apple...
+- Advanced sensors that track all the ways you move and measure your favorite workouts

 Apple didn’t break any new ground with the Apple Watch 3 design, as it largely resembles the generations that came before it.
 It’s a good-looking smartwatch, which comes in two sizes at 38mm and 42mm.
 The aluminum case is sleek on the standard model, but not quite as streamlined as newer versions of Apple’s smartwatch – including the SE.